Skip to content

 Pirate ship at sea-fun facts about malaysia

-The remains of the Flor de la Mar is at the bottom of the Strait of Melaka, off the coast near Sumatra.
-The Portuguese ship capsized in November of 1511 and could be the wealthiest vessel ever lost.
 When it wrecked, it was carrying the looted goods from the Sultan of Malacca’s palace back to Portugal.
-It was discovered in 1989 and is still the cause for controversy.
+It was discovered in 1989 and is still the cause of controversy.
 Portugal, Indonesia, and Malaysia all claim salvage rights.
-It was a Portuguese ship and captain, carrying goods stolen from Malaysia, and sunk near Indonesia.
+It was a Portuguese ship and captain carrying goods stolen from Malaysia and sunk near Indonesia.

 22. No peeing allowed